bytelea/property-due-diligence-assistant/README.md

 - document classification
 - German-language property-document understanding
 - structured fact extraction
-- source-evidence extraction from anonymized text
+- source-evidence extraction from anonymised text

 AI does **not** make the final due-diligence decision on its own.

-After extraction, Property Scan validates evidence, normalizes facts into a canonical model and applies deterministic rules across documents.
+After extraction, Property Scan validates evidence, normalises facts into a canonical model and applies deterministic rules across documents.
 This separation makes the system easier to test, explain and improve.

 ---